Bishop's Stortford College

 Bishop's Stortford College is a private boarding and day school in the English public school tradition for more than 1,200 pupils aged 4–18, situated in a 130 acre campus on the edge of the market town of Bishop's Stortford, Hertfordshire, England.

 As an "all-through" school, it is a member of both the Headmasters' and Headmistresses' Conference and the Independent Association of Preparatory Schools.
 It is also a founding member of the Bishop’s Stortford Educational Trust, a consortium of local primary and secondary schools, and currently the only such trust in the UK to involve both state and independent sectors.

-The college head is Kathy Crewe-Read.
+The college head is John Maguire.